 - accidental damage or injury for which you can be held liable.

-Where and how to get travel insurance?
+Where and how to get travel and health insurance for Denmark?

 Travel insurance is conveniently available and can be accessed from: